-As readers, we will study a variety of myths and legends relating to ancient Greeks.
+As readers, we will use a variety of texts from the school reading spine.
+We will study a variety of myths and legends relating to ancient Greeks.
 We will read about important Greek events such as the siege of Troy, the birth of democracy and the modern geography of Greece.

-As writers, we will write our own Greek myth, extended historical narrative and also recount the siege of Troy.
-We will also write a persuasive piece on why to visit modern Greece.
-As part of our Christmas writing we looked at the Christmas story from the viewpoint of the innkeeper.
+As writers, we will write our own Greek myth, and a recount of the siege of Troy.
+We will also write a biography related to our class mascot, as well as an explanation.

 As musicians, we will explore music linked to Ancient Greece.
 We will learn about modes, scales and arpeggios.
 We will listen to music by Classical composers such as Mozart.
 We will extend our knowledge of notation and signs and symbols used in music through our recorder work and will start to develop an understanding of styles and genres.

 As sports people, we will be creating and performing dances using a range of movement patterns.
 We will also be learning the importance of positional discipline in a team based game.

 As linguists, we continue to learn even greater numbers as well as telling the time.

 As designers, we will create prototypes of parts of flowers and from this create our own textile flower.
 We will evaluate and improve throughout the process.